wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-configure.md

 ### Developer analytics

-Choose <strong>Add-on</strong> to select an analytics add-on from a list (Currently, Azure China does not support Azure gallery).
+Choose <strong>Add-on</strong> to select an analytics add-on from a list (Currently, Azure China does not support Azure Marketplace).
 Choose <strong>Custom</strong> to select an analytics provider such as New Relic from a list.
 If you use a custom provider, you must enter the license key in the<strong> Provider Key</strong> box.

-For more information on using New Relic with Azure  Websites, see <a href="/documentation/articles/store-new-relic-web-sites-dotnet-application-performance-management/">New Relic Application Performance Management on Azure  Websites</a>.

 ### App settings